mkloubert/php5boilerplate/README.md

 # php5boilerplate
-PHP 5 based and modular content management system for starting from scratch
+PHP 5 based and modular content management system for starting from scratch.